Rawcams/Sleep-Deprived-GPS/sleep-deprived-gps/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### 'npm install' or 'npm install install react-scripts --save'

+If react-scripts is present, use the first cmd.
+If react-scripts is not present, use the next cmd with 'react-scripts --save'.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**